HoffsMH/matthecker.io/docs/this-site.md

 first theres aws
 route 53
 cloudfront not really sure why I need cloudfront but if this is the only way to get a green thing in the url next to my name I guess

+ok so we made this repo and uploaded it we have a basic webpack setup and we haven't moved on to react yet but maybe the next thing to focus on is how to deploy

+I would like a simple deployment scheme for now that will let me push the contents of dist up to the s3 buckets I set up.